September 3, 2019

 - Not much storage

-The great thing about the MacBook range is that they are designed to last, meaning you can expect it to last the school years and accompany them to college.
-Don’t forget the generous discount that Apple offers to students, either.
+The great thing about the MacBook Pro is that it is designed to last, meaning you can expect it to last the school years, accompany them to college and even to their first job – by which time they can buy their own laptop.
+Don’t forget the generous discount that Apple offers to students, either, knocking $100 off the asking price.

 - Crystal clear screen